 Lionel and I spoke for a further 10 minutes before he gravitated down the table back towards the man he was clearly having so much fun seeing again, Ron.
 Ron’s daughter Soraya had been put in charge of the background music and had quietly swapped out a Sly and the Family Stone CD in favour of an early Commodores best of.
 Soraya is a fellow Commodores diehard and putting on that CD was like lighting a firework you’ve never seen before and waiting for the explosion.
 Will it go off fantastically, will it fizzle out spectacularly, will anyone even notice it?

 Playing quietly beneath the chatter in the room, song one on the CD went by largely unnoticed.
 Song two was a different story though.
 Machine Gun is a song that has never gone by unnoticed; it was a big hit in both the US and UK and became a colossal hit in places as far flung as Nigeria, the Philippines and even little old New Zealand.
 Slowly both Lionel and Ron’s heads began to nod to the beat.
 They started to interrupt their own conversations with comments like “Damn!”
-By song six, the funk classic Slippery When Wet, both Commodores were reveling in hearing just how good they were.
+By song six, the funk classic Slippery When Wet, both Commodores were revelling in hearing just how good they were.
 Listening to music in the presence of the people who made it is always special because you get to see how they react to their own songs.
-Ron pulled out his traditional air bass guitar and Lionel marveled at how high he sung.
+Ron pulled out his traditional air bass guitar and Lionel marvelled at how high he sung.
 We would find out four songs later that the tragically long forgotten ballad This Is Your Life is Ron’s all time favourite Lionel song.

 After Ron stood and thanked everyone for coming and giving Lionel such a good taste of New Zealand it was time to bid farewell, which really meant it was time for final photos, final anecdotes, final jokes, final signings, final accolades and ultimately, about 20 minutes later, the final goodbye.
 It was 1.30am and I walked home, this time safe in the knowledge Lionel will definitely be touring this way again soon.
 He even mentioned he’d so loved performing with Ron again that he’s going to relearn many of the old Commodores songs he hasn’t played in years and add them back to his set.
 This Lionel / Ron reunion may not just be a once off.

 The next day everyone wanted to know what he was like.
 Lionel Richie is funny and engaging in person and (best of all for his fans) clearly rejuvenated in his career.
-He’s already finished eight songs for next year’s as yet untitled CD and it will be his sixth full studio album of the past 12 years, a remarkable pace for someone’s who first started recording back in the early 70s.
+He’s already finished eight songs for next year’s as yet untitled CD and it will be his sixth full studio album of the past 12 years, a remarkable pace for someone who first started recording back in the early 70s.
 His PA Michael kindly told me he’d get Ron to hook me up with a copy of the new work as soon as it’s released.
 “Oh no,” I said, “it’s me who hooks Ron up!”
 It’s the least I can do for him, especially with what he’s done for my career.
 I just think how different things would’ve been if the chair had collapsed with Ron in it all those years ago.
-No Three-Times-A-Lionel, that’s for sure.